Purushotham-Dudekula/Ai-linkedin-insight-agent/README.md

 ## 📝 Notes

-- Make sure to set your `JULES_API_KEY` in `backend/.env`
+- Configure your environment variables in `backend/.env`
-- If using a different AI API, update the service in `backend/services/julesService.js`
 - The application stores data locally - no external database needed!

 ## 🤝 Contributing